tc39/proposal-shadowrealm/README.md

 ### Shim/Polyfill [![License][license-image]][license-url] [![Build Status][travis-svg]][travis-url]

-A shim implementation of the Realm API can be found [here](shim/).
+A shim implementation of the Realm API can be found under the [shim folder](shim/).

-You can play around with the current version of the shim in a Realm [here](https://rawgit.com/tc39/proposal-realms/master/shim/examples/simple.html).
+You can play around with the current version of the shim with the [Realm playground](https://rawgit.com/tc39/proposal-realms/master/shim/examples/simple.html).

 # Realms